 Connecting with the Employees of the Future

 Software Cornwall’s education outreach programme was created to help encourage the next generation into the tech industry as well as help connect education and businesses through shared activity.
 By showcasing the counties software community and encouraging exploration of STEM (Science, Technology, Engineering and Maths) topics through software, we aim to facilitate future growth of the tech industry.

-Currently, a lot of advertised positions are being filled by individuals from elsewhere in the country and around the world.
-CEOs have even traveled abroad to encourage foreign talent to join them in Cornwall.
-These organisations would rather local children are shown that right around them is an exciting and well-paid career path.
+Currently, a lot of local advertised positions are being filled by individuals from elsewhere in the country and around the world.
+CEOs have even travelled abroad to encourage foreign talent to join them in Cornwall.
+These organisations would rather hire locally but there just isn’t enough local talent.
+By encouraging local children to have a go and that right around them is an exciting and well-paid career path Software Cornwall hopes to change things.

 We’re seeing lots of faces from previous outreach activities gain employment within our network.
 Graduates of our Mission to Mars and Agile Summer Huddle programmes are now contributing to industry leading projects across Cornwall.
 Gain more insight by reading Jordan’s post on her journey.